keongmiiin99/emotion-aware-rag/README.md

-# EmotionRAG Pipeline
+# Emotion-aware RAG Pipeline

-This repository outlines the full pipeline for EmotionRAG, from data preprocessing to evaluation.
+This repository outlines the full pipeline for Emotion-aware RAG, from data preprocessing to evaluation.
 > ⚠️ **Important:** All file and folder paths in the commands below are examples.
 > Please replace them with your own file and directory paths.